 You’re convinced you need a good 7ft bar and not a cheapo bar like one included in a basic 300 lb olympic weight set, but you balk at seeing people spend a week’s salary on one.
-You want it as a tool for weight lifting that will last a long time, but you wonder if you’ll regret spending $300 on one.
+You want it as a tool for weight lifting that will last a long time, but $300 is a lot of money.

 If that’s you, read on.

 You can spend $700 on a new bar if you really want to.
-And you might discover why it’s so good once you start using it.
-The reality is it only makes sense for competitive athletes who want to be lifting on the same bar they have at the meet.
+Only lifters putting up big numbers will discover why it’s so good.
+Plus, it makes sense for competitive athletes who want to be lifting on the same bar they have at the meet.

 For bars strictly under $200, I’ve narrowed it down to this short list.